 The next day….SUNSHINE!
 Woo-freaking-hoo!!
 After a hearty breakfast in the hotel dining room,

-we headed for the nearest vaporetto (water bus) stop to buy a day pass and head to St Mark’s.
+vaporetto (water bus) stop to buy a day pass and head to St Mark’s.
 Along the way, we snapped pictures of a Venice in what seemed to be a constant state of repair.

 Scaffolding covered many buildings and we heard the constant whine of saws and electrical tools.
 The city has been slowly sinking for years and many sections had been abandoned completely as the rising water made it uninhabitable.